hiteshjasani/nim-hello-world/README.md

 # nim-hello-world
-Project to experiment with github actions on Nim
+Experimenting with github actions on Nim.

+Nim is not a supported language with `actions` yet so we have to install Nim using choosenim and use nimble to do a project build.